loic-lb/Unsupervised-Nuclei-Segmentation-using-Spatial-Organization-Priors/datasets/README.md

 * ```--extract_patches``` performs patch extraction after contours segmentation (needs contours.csv and pickle files resulting from the contour segmentation).

-To reproduce the datasets used in the paper, please first segment the contours, and then use the provided
+To reproduce the datasets used in the paper, please use the provided contours pickle files in ```contour_files```, and
 ```contours.csv``` file to extract patches.

 ```sample_patch_Warwick.py``` samples extracted patches using KMeans partition to extract representatives elements: